I'm experiencing issues when I use read replicas in my Amazon Aurora MySQL-Compatible Edition DB instance. I want to troubleshoot these issues.

 Set up GTID-based replication

-Aurora doesn't use native binlog replication to replicate data to read replica instances.
-You can't use global transaction identifiers (GTID) to replicate data between instances in the same cluster.
-However, you can set up GTID-based replication in certain scenarios.
+Aurora doesn't use native binary log replication to replicate data to read replica instances.
+You can't use a global transaction identifier (GTID) to replicate data between instances in the same cluster.
+However, you can set up GTID-based replication in some scenarios.
 For more information about how to use GTID-based replication in Aurora MySQL-Compatible, see Amazon Aurora for MySQL compatibility now supports global transaction identifiers (GTIDs) replication.

-Note: You can set up GTID-based replication between an Amazon RDS MySQL and an Aurora cluster and between Aurora clusters.
-The source needs to be an external master.
-Be sure to enable binlog on the source before you start the replication process.
+Note: You can set up GTID-based replication between Amazon Relational Database Service (Amazon RDS) for MySQL and an Aurora cluster and between Aurora Cluster.
+The source must be an external primary server.
+Before you start the replication process, be sure to activate binary logging on the source.

 For more information about GTID, see GTID format and storage on the MySQL website.